frankbenoit/qmk_firmware/keyboards/nuphy/air75_v2/ansi/keymaps/frank/readme.md

 ![image Layer Number](L6.png)

-The left alt on bottom row in now WIN key, so it can be easier pressed with the thumb.
+Like in the "Extend" layer, alse in the number layer the key left of the space bar is now also the windows key, to be more easy to press while the "Number" key is held.
 E.g. Windows+Number to open a taskbar application.

 ## Mouse layer